Vocational Major Literacy

 Learning Activities & Assessment

-• Explore the challenges of sustaining life through theory, research and hands-on investigation
+• Explore the ideas that explain the physical world through a combination of theory, research and hands-on investigation

-• Develop a deeper understanding of more complex biological concepts and theories
+• Develop a deeper understanding of more complex physics concepts and theories

 Classroom Virtual Tour